AABDOOGH/InsectFarming/Audit Documents/Audit 2/Audit 2 Feedback.md

 ### 3.5. reflections

 #### 3.5.1.
 Aspects Done Well
+F1: WE repsect every constructive feedbacks and summarized them properly in a document.

+F2: We ask question to help other teams.

 #### 3.5.2.
 Aspects To Improve
+No feedbacks.

 ## 4. Tutor Feedback

 ### 4.1.
 Aspects Done Well
+F1: We have a conceuptual design.

+F2: We take action on feedback we received in PA1.

 ### 4.2.
 Aspects to Improve

+F1: Stability and support struture are some issues.

+R1: Our team is working on this part.

+F2: It will be beneficial if we could get some feedbacks from experts and other stakehodlers.

+R2: Yes, this will be valuable if we could get some feedbacks from experts.
+Now, we are contacting the manufactures and seek for feedback to improve our design.

+F3: It is good if we can visit the rendering plant.

+R3: Our client is communicating with the rendering plant and we have not get any responses.
+We will try to contact them and see whether we could get responses.

 ## 5. Client Feedbacks

+F1: The team has taken a client centric approach to development and product co-design.

+F2: The team have taken a holistic systems approach to product design and have been responsive to the needs of the external client.